lionturtle99/Better-Merch_Roller-Skate-e-Commerce/README.md

 _Finish React-ThreeJS tutorial on youtube_

+_watch tutorials on creating a .NET core backend and React front end.
+Start project using dotnet new react... command_

 ##### Rollerskate E-Commerce Website

 * _e-commerce website for local artists to sell their rollerskate art at a convenient single location_